Women's professional sports: Basketball

-The National Collegiate Athletic Association has built its trademarked “March Madness” phrase into one of the most powerful brands in sports.
-It’s plastered on the courts, arenas and broadcasts for the lucrative NCAA men’s basketball tournament—and absent from the women’s tournament.
+The National Collegiate Athletic Association has built its trademarked "March Madness" phrase into one of the most powerful brands in sports.
+It's plastered on the courts, arenas and broadcasts for the lucrative NCAA men's basketball tournament—and absent from the women's tournament.
 The 2021 NCAA Basketball Championships were an eye opener for many viewers.
 The issues relating to gender inequality came to light when Stanford performance coach, Ali Kershner, posted side-by-side photos of the difference in weight rooms constructed for the female and male athletes, which later went viral on Twitter.
 Oregon player Sedona Prince also posted a TikTok video, exposing the disparities at the NCAA Women's Basketball Championships.
 Once brought to the attention of social media users, the issue was quickly handled by brands to ensure gender equality was met.
 To further express the gender inequality in the media at the tournament, the NCAA did not provide interview transcription services until the Women's Sweet 16, but provided these services for all post-game press conferences at the Men's Tournament.
 Although the NCAA was unable to tell news outlets how to cover the tournament, their website was male-dominated.
-A reader stated they "had to scroll past 26 stories or videos about the men’s basketball tournament before reaching the first story or video about the women’s tournament."
+A reader stated they "had to scroll past 26 stories or videos about the men's basketball tournament before reaching the first story or video about the women's tournament."
 On Twitter, the use of hashtags for the NCAA Tournament was far different for the women versus its male counterparts.
 The handle @MarchMadness, along with #MarchMadness is used specifically for the men's tournament only, while women's basketball content is found using @NCAAwbb and gendered hashtags including #ncaaW and #WFinalFour.
 Although the trademarked "March Madness" is allowed to be used for both men and women's basketball, the NCAA used it only for the men's tournament until 2022.

-During the COVID-19 pandemic, there was a large increase in coverage for the National Women's Basketball Association (WNBA).
+During the COVID-19 pandemic, there was a large increase in coverage for the Women's National Basketball Association (WNBA).
 There were nearly 90 nationally televised games, and viewership numbers were up, with a 68 per cent increase in regular season average viewership across all networks.
 The big increase in viewership was due in part to ESPN Network and CBS Television Network.
 The exposure to women's basketball was a step in the right direction, and social media interactions continue to grow, as there was a 30 per cent increase in cross-platform average action for social posts.
 In replacement of in-person viewership, the WNBA formed a "Tap to Cheer" application which resulted in an 85 per cent increase in average weekly mobile application downloads, totaling 109 million taps.